smarttommyau/whatsapp_automation_console/README.md

 # Whatsapp Automation console
 > A console application base on nodejs to allow to setup schedule task and interact with whatsapp on terminal.

+# Functions
+- Schedule message base on time (both recuring or one time)
+- checking and sending messages
+- More

 ## Related
 - [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js) - Whatsapp Api